T28 super-heavy tank: Design

-The mechanical superstructure was taken from a T23.
 The original plan was to build five prototype vehicles, with a production total of 25.
-Its total weight when fully equipped would have reached 95 short tons (86 tonnes).
-To lower ground pressure, instead of two tracks, it used four tracks that projected forward of the hull, each 23 inches (584 mm) wide.
+Its total weight when fully equipped would have reached 95 tons (86 tonnes).
+To lower ground pressure, instead of two tracks, it used four tracks that projected forward of the hull, each 20 inches (495 mm) wide.
 The outer tracks could be detached within two hours for rail transport: After removal, they could be fixed together to make a unit that could be towed behind the tank.
 Due to its extreme weight and low engine power, the T28 had extremely limited obstacle-crossing ability and could not cross any of the portable bridges available at the time, and so was considered impractical in the field and not suitable for production.

 The T28 had no conventional turret, with a casemate style hull instead, giving it a comparatively low profile, as the later examples of the fully enclosed Jagdpanzer-family of German tank destroyers, not entirely dissimilar to the 50 short-ton weight German Jagdpanther.
-Its main armament was a 105 mm T5E1 gun, in a ball-shaped gun mantlet set into the vertical hull front.
+Its main armament was a 105 mm T5E1 gun in a ball-shaped gun mantlet set into the vertical hull front.
 The traverse was limited to 10° right and 11° left, and elevation from 19.5° to −5°.
 When traveling, the gun was locked at the maximum elevation.
 The only other armament was a .50 cal.
 (12.7 mm) M2 Browning machine gun on a ring mount above the commander's hatch for anti-aircraft use.
 The main gun—65 calibres long—had a muzzle velocity of 3,700 feet per second (1,130 m/s), with a range of up to 12 miles (19 km).

 The armor was very thick compared to other tanks of the time, up to 12 inches (305 mm) thick on the front.
 This was considered heavy enough to provide protection from the German 88 mm gun used as tank and anti-tank guns.
-The lower hull front had 5.25 in (130 mm) of armor, and the sides 2.5 in (64 mm).
-The suspension system and lower hull were covered with 4-in (100 mm) thick steel skirts.
+The lower hull front had 5.25 in (130 mm) of armor, and the sides 2.5 in (64 mm).The suspension system and lower hull were covered with 4-in (100 mm) thick steel skirts.
 The engine was a gasoline-powered Ford GAF V-8, delivering 500 hp, at 2600 rpm through the Torqmatic transmission; which left the vehicle underpowered, geared down to a top speed of about 8 mph (13 km/h) and greatly limited its obstacle-climbing capability.
+Although the vehicle was originally to feature the electric transmission of the Medium Tank T23, this was later changed to the mechanical transmission of the Medium Tank T26 due to the unreliability of the system.